Sofia Spångberg: Early life

-In a 1987 interview, she recalled that an early formative experience with war came during the Swedish-Norwegian dissolution when, as a seven-year-old student, she witnessed soldiers marching past her school window.
+In a 1987 interview, she recalled that an early formative experience with war came during the Swedish-Norwegian dissolution in 1905 when, as a seven-year-old student, she witnessed soldiers marching past her school window.
 Her teacher warned the children about the possibility of war, causing many to cry.
 Sofia also recalled how a Swedish soldier visiting her family picked up her eight-month-old brother, Anders, from his crib, saying "I have one like this at home" before starting to cry.
-This emotional moment had a profound impact on her: "From that time on, I probably got something inside me that war was something terrible and we shouldn't have it."
+These emotional moments had a profound impact on her: "From that time on, I probably got something inside me that war was something terrible and we shouldn't have it."